xelatihy/yocto-gl/docs/yocto_gl.md

 1. build the ray-tracing acceleration structure with `make_bvh()`
 2. prepare lights for rendering `update_lights()`
 3. define rendering params with the `trace_params` structure
-4. initialize the prograssive rendering buffers
+4. initialize the progressive rendering buffers
 5. start the progressive renderer with `trace_async_start()`
 7. stop the progressive renderer with `trace_async_stop()`